pengxiangzhang/Yin-Lab-dbPUP/content/ssn_page.md

 This page displays the visualization of Sequence Similarity Network (SSN) from Cytoscape.
-The first figure is a overview of sequences in this family.
-Nodes in dark color indicate a subgroup containing seeds, while the light ones indicates individuals that distant with seeds.
+All the seeds+Swiss-Prot+TrEMBL homologs are included.
+The first figure is an overview of sequences in this family.
+Nodes in dark color indicate a subgroup/subfam containing seeds, while nodess in light color indicates PUP homologs that are distant from seeds.

-The others are enlarged pictures for each subfamily or high confidence (HC) if they don’t have a subfamily.
-Nodes are filled by different color depending on their taxonomic rank **order**.
+The others are enlarged figures for each subfamily or high confidence cluster (HC) if they don’t have a subfamily.
+Nodes are filled by different color according to their taxonomic rank **order**.
 Additionally, nodes have a light yellow border indicate the seeds.